Constant Mews: Early life

-Mews was born in England and spent his childhood there and in New Zealand.
+Mews is the son of composer, the late Douglas Mews and brother of musician and organist Douglas.
+He was born in England and spent his childhood there and in New Zealand.
 He completed his secondary education at St Peter's College, Auckland, New Zealand.
-He won the Trenwith Cup for History, the Taylor Cup for languages, the Arthur Bolland Cup for English and was the Dux of the college in his final year at St Peter's College in 1971.
-His brother is Douglas Mews.
+He won the Trenwith Cup for History, the Taylor Cup for languages, the Arthur Bolland Cup for English and was the Dux equal (with Richard Segedin) of the college in his final year at St Peter's College in 1971.

 Academic career

 Mews attended the University of Auckland and completed BA and MA degrees there in History.
 He carried out doctoral study at the University of Oxford, followed by five years (1980–1985) teaching British civilisation at the Universite de Paris III, while pursuing studies in medieval thought (focusing on Peter Abelard) in connection with Jean Jolivet, at the École pratique des hautes études en sciences religieuses.
 This was followed by two years as a Leverhulme research fellow at the University of Sheffield on editing the writings of Peter Abelard.
 Mews took up a position at Monash University as Lecturer in the Department of History in July 1987.
 He became involved in developing the Centre for Studies in Religion and Theology and in promoting studies in religion more generally, with a strong interest in interfaith work.
 He has had spells of study at the Institute for Advanced Study, Princeton, in 1990 and 2000, and has also again taught in Paris, at the École pratique des hautes études (Ve section) and in the École des hautes études en sciences sociales.
+He was elected a Fellow of the Australian Academy of the Humanities in 2005.